srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/opergroup-operation.md

 First, in the `last-input` we see that Event Handler rightfully passes the current state of both uplinks, which is `down`.
 Next, in the `last-stdout-stderr` field we see that the script correctly calculated that no uplinks are operational and the desired state for the downlinks is `down`.
 Finally, the `last-output` now lists `set-ephemeral-path` with `down` value for the access interface.
-This will effectively gets processed by Event Handler and put down the `ethernet-1/1` interface.
+This will effectively get processed by the Event Handler and put down the `ethernet-1/1` interface.

 ### Enabling interfaces
 In the reverse order, let's bring both uplinks up and see what happens.